-To develop new traceable techniques for generating and measuring the response or delay time of drug delivery devices regarding changes in flow rate, from 5 nL/min to 100 nL/min, using Newtonian liquids (WP1).
+1. To develop new traceable techniques for generating and measuring the response or delay time of drug delivery devices regarding changes in flow rate, from 5 nL/min to 100 nL/min, using Newtonian liquids (WP1).
 For steady flow rates an uncertainty of 1 % (k=2) or better is expected, whereas for fast changing flow rates an uncertainty of 2 % (k=2) or better is expected.
-The techniques developed will be used to characterise and validate the different response times of at research and innovation programme and the EMPIR Participating States
+The techniques developed will be used to characterise and validate the different response times of at least 3 different types of drug delivery devices (including infusion analysers) (WP3 and WP4) and one type of flow sensor, to accurately measure the administered flow and volume with the required uncertainties.